OrlandoPM1410/soc-blue-team-labs/case-studies/case-01-suspicious-powershell/detection.md

 ## Initial Assessment
 Based on the command-line characteristics and user context, the activity is considered suspicious and requires further investigation.

+## Detection Implementation – Splunk

+The detection logic was implemented in Splunk as a scheduled alert to identify suspicious PowerShell executions involving commonly abused flags.

+### Detection Logic

+The following SPL query was used:

+index=main source="WinEventLog:Microsoft-Windows-Sysmon/Operational"
+EventCode=1
+Image="*powershell*"
+(CommandLine="*-EncodedCommand*" OR CommandLine="*-NoProfile*" OR CommandLine="*-ExecutionPolicy Bypass*")

+### Rationale

+The selected flags are frequently observed in script-based execution and adversary tradecraft, particularly when attempting to bypass execution policies or run non-interactive PowerShell commands.

+This detection is aligned with:

+MITRE ATT&CK – T1059.001 (PowerShell)

+### Alert Configuration

+- Type: Scheduled
+- Frequency: Every hour
+- Time range: Last 60 minutes
+- Trigger condition: Number of results > 0
+- Severity: Medium
+- Scope: Shared within the application

+### Validation

+The detection was validated by executing controlled PowerShell commands using the identified flags.
+The resulting process creation events (Sysmon Event ID 1) were successfully indexed in Splunk and matched by the detection logic.

+This confirms that the end-to-end telemetry pipeline and alerting workflow are functioning correctly.